tomhaydenss/zeh_challenge/README.md

     $ docker-compose build

+And then get the project dependencies:

+    $ docker-compose run zeh_challenge_api mix deps.get

 After that we need to create and migrate the database (it should be executed once):

     $ docker-compose run zeh_challenge_api mix ecto.setup